D-VAL: An automatic functional equivalence validation tool for planning domain models: Introduction

-To prove functional equivalence of two planning domains, we introduce a method that uses a planner to match each operator from one domain with potentially equivalent macros from the other domain.
-A Satisfiability Modulo Theories (SMT) solver is then used to find a consistent and legal mapping between the predicates of the two domains.
+To prove the functional equivalence of two planning domains, we introduce a method that uses a planner to find and remove any redundant operator from the given domains.
+From the perspective of the functionality of planning domain models, a redundant operator is any operator that can be removed without changing the functionality of its domain.
+After that, a Satisfiability Modulo Theories (SMT) solver is used to find a consistent and legal mapping between the predicates of the two domains.
 Thus, it (constructively) proves the functional equivalence of two planning domain models.
 Our algorithm is the VAL~\cite{howey2004val} equivalent for validating the functional equivalence of planning domain models.
 Hence, we refer to it as D-VAL.

 In this paper, we first formally define the functional equivalence of two planning domain models.
-We then prove that if two domains are functionally equivalent, then our method can find a consistent predicate mapping that makes the two domains functionally redundant.
-Furthermore, we introduce a test benchmark covering a range of published domains and perform empirical experiments on this benchmark to demonstrate the feasibility and scalability of our method.
+Then, we classify domains into two types: simple and complex.
+Complex domains have two or more operators that have the same effects.
+Conversely, simple domains are any domain that is not complex.
+We then prove that if two simple domains are functionally equivalent, our method can find a bijective predicate mapping that makes the two domains functionally redundant.
+Hence, our method is complete with regard to simple domains.
+On the other hand, our method cannot disprove the functional equivalence for complex planning domain models.
+Thus, our method cannot always give a conclusive verdict when validating complex domains.

+Furthermore, we introduce a test benchmark consisting of 75 functional equivalence validation tasks produced from 13 planning domain models from the International Planning Competition (IPC) \cite{IPC2014} and perform empirical experiments on this benchmark to demonstrate the feasibility of our method.
 This work considers typed domains STRIPS subsets of PDDL without implicit equality predicates.

-This paper is organised as follows. \ref{sec:related_work} contrasts our method with related work. \ref{sec:preliminaries} presents planning theory background. \ref{sec:definitions_and_theory} introduces the planning domain model functional equivalence definition and theories.
-An example is provided in \ref{sec:example}. \ref{sec:method} explains our method. \ref{sec:experiment} reports and discusses the experimental results.
-Finally, \ref{sec:conclusion_and_future_work} concludes the paper and suggests future work.